-Anyway, Fr.
-Cecilio, myself, and my friend Gary Michuta fielded their questions for over three hours.
-Gary is the author of "The Gospel according to James McCarthy".
-My wife Janet sat at my side and prayed I think the Protestants originally expected to "expose the errors of Catholicism" and vindicate their leaving the Church.
+Anyway, I think the Protestants originally expected to "expose the errors of Catholicism" and vindicate their leaving the Church.
 They expected to wash over us like a tidal wave, but that is not what happened.
 The Catholic position dominated the evening and I even felt a little sorry and embarrassed for them in the end.
 The tidal wave went differently than they expected.